berkus/colorhash/README.md

 Convert a string to a color representation consistently by using a sha256 hash.

 Based on [color-hash](https://github.com/zenozeng/color-hash/) for JS.
 Doesn't use a custom hashing function, it's always sha256.
-Doesn't yet support custom hue ranges like the original, although it is planned.

 To try out how it works: